umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ## Environment error log

-Each environment has an error log that appears only if you have any unread errors for that specific environment.
-You can view them by clicking on "View errors" in the environment menu.
+Each environment has an error log that appears only if you have any unread errors on that specific environment.
+You can view the errors by clicking on "View errors" in the environment menu.

 Once you're there, you can manually mark each error as read which will move it from the "New" section to the "Read" section.
 Errors marked as read will be permanently deleted after 30 days.